 Campus Security Authorities

 Members of the Kishwaukee College community, guests, and visitors have the right to be free from gender-based or sexual misconduct, as well as from domestic violence, dating violence, sexual assault, and stalking.
-College procedures pertaining to gender-based or sexual misconduct are contained in the Student Code of Conduct located online(link), in the college catalog and in the Dean of Student Services office.
+College procedures pertaining to gender-based or sexual misconduct are contained in the Student Code of Conduct located online(link), in the college catalog and in the Director of Student Success office.

 The College’s first concern for an individual, who has been the target of any act of gender based or other sexual misconduct, is that person’s safety and well-being.
 Confidential resources are available to provide support services to victims.
 It is recommended that a confidential resource be consulted prior to making a formal report.